slimranshady/grid-layout/README.md

 ---
-summary: 'Create a grid-based, responsive layout using the Gridifier tool.'
+summary: 'Using the Gridifier system and embedding grids within grids to make more complex layouts.'
 time: '1 hour'
 deliverables: '1 HTML file, 1 CSS file, images'
 ---

-# Grid layout
+# Grid-ception

 ## Overview

 - *Fork this repository.*
 - Use Gridifier to create the responsive, grid-based layout.
-- Your `main.css` file should only have the responsive website defaults, and `Open Sans` in `html`—nothing else.
+- Your `main.css` file should only have the responsive website defaults, and `sans-serif` in `html`—nothing else.
 Don’t change `font-size`, `margin`, `padding`—anything.
 Except removing the `margin` from `body`.
 - Text can be found inside the `content.txt` file.
 - *Run it through Markbot and make sure it passes all the checks.*